victorborda/osm-airflow/README.md

 airflow webserver --port 8090 > webserver.log 2>&1 &
 airflow scheduler > scheduler.log 2>&1 &
 ```
+Of course, you can adjust the log locations as you see fit.

 Once running, you can access the Airflow UI at http://localhost:8090/

 You will want to run the osm_etl.py dag.
+To make it visible to the airflow server, you have to copy or symlink it into the airflow dags directory, like so:
+>ln -s osm_etl.py ~/airflow/dags/

-## Deeper Dive
+## Deeper Dive - OSM2PGSQL and PGOSMFLEX for ETL of OSM data

-Okay, but what are we doing here and why?
+In a nutshell, how to grab OSM data from the web, clean it up, transform it so that it's amenable to efficient querying, and load it into a temporary PostgreSQL+PostGIS database.
+Then, dump it out and load it into the real PostGIS database.

 ### OSM2PGSQL